NEUAnalyses/HHWWgg_Tools/NMSSM/README.md

 ### Updating the Directory Name

-You will find in this repository the folder "NMSSM_XYH_WWgg" containing the Template folder and generate_grid.py pythod module.
+You will find in this repository the folder "NMSSM_XYH_WWgg" containing the Template folder and generate_grid.py python module.
 The first thing you should do is change the name of this folder to match your signal process name.
 This should be changed to your di-Higgs final state.
 All that needs to be changed is "WWgg" as this is the di-Higgs final state of the HH->WWgg analysis.
 For example, for the bbbb final state, you would change this name to:

     cd HHWWgg_Tools/NMSSM
     mv NMSSM_XYH_WWgg NMSSM_XYH_bbbb